 - Flexible Food & Drinks: Pay as you go, allowing you to pick what and where to eat without pre-paid packages.

-- Beautiful Beaches: Voutoumi Beach on Antipaxos is a highlight, perfect for swimming and soaking up the sun.
+- Beautiful Beaches: Voutoumi Beach on Antipaxos is a highlight, great for swimming and soaking up the sun.

 - Scenic Coastal Cruising: You’ll enjoy impressive rocky coastlines, white sandy beaches, and views of Corfu’s historic landscapes.